Indirect performance enhancers

 Some supplements improve a crucial element that is not necessarily directly linked to performance, but by improving that specific element, the supplement will improve your overall performance in the long run.
 Some examples to get the idea:

 - Supplements that enhance recovery: Athletes that recover faster, can get more training units in.

-- Supplements that can manipulate body composition: Athletes usually aim for low fat mass and high fat free mass.
+- Supplements that can manipulate body composition: Athletes usually aim for low-fat mass and high fat-free mass.
 Some supplements can aid you to achieve this goal.

 - Supplements that boost your immune system: Athletes that don’t get sick will be able to follow their training schedule without interruptions.

 There is a reason to believe that vitamin D can improve your immune system, overall health, bone strength and adaptive response to exercise.
-The best way to get sufficient amounts of vitamin D is simply spending enough time in the sun.
+The best way to get sufficient amounts of vitamin D is simply by spending enough time in the sun.
 Indoor athletes and athletes living in countries where there is not enough sunlight are at high risk for a vitamin D deficiency.
 Vitamin D is a fat-soluble vitamin, therefore when you take vitamin D as a supplement do so with a meal that contains some fat.

 More and more evidence shows that our gut bacteria play an important role in our lives.
 Probiotics are live micro-organisms that can increase the number the “good bacteria” in our gut.
 It is recommended to ingest a daily dose of probiotics.
 The main examples of probiotics are Lactobacillus and Bifidobacterium which can be found in fermented food products like yogurt.